1402 Broadway Avenue J, Galveston, Texas 77550

 You can see why Bishop's Palace looks as if it sprang from the pages of a storybook, singular and spectacular.
 (The palace's proximity to the seaside is another plus.)

 Born in 1841, Walter Gresham founded the Gulf, Colorado, and Sante Fe Railroad, earning his reputation as a railway magnate.
 Yet Gresham was likewise a Civil War Veteran, and, later, an attorney and politician.
-With an extensive catalog of achievements, Gresham was no stranger to success.
+Gresham was one of the highest paid attorneys in the state of Texas, and no stranger to success.

 Yet with its ghastly ongoings, Bishop's Palace is more than a historical house.
 Apparitions appear and disappear; specters are seen, then recede.
 Walter and Josephine Gresham remain the home's haunted hosts – vigilant to visitors, wakeful and watchful.